boshd/boshd/posts/optimization.md

 In practice, gradient descent is often a more practical optimization algorithm, as it is simpler to implement and can work well for many optimization problems.
 However, there are cases where Newton-Raphson method or its variants, such as quasi-Newton methods like Broyden-Fletcher-Goldfarb-Shanno (BFGS) and limited-memory BFGS (L-BFGS), can outperform gradient descent.

 And just like that, we have successfully defined two of the most important optimzation methods in modern optimization thory.
-If you found this useful and would like to be notified of future artciles the following topics:
+If you found this useful and would like to be notified of future articles on (but not limited to) the following topics:
 - Computation theory
 - ML
 - System design